aframevr/aframe/docs/introduction/best-practices.md

 ### GPU Texture Preloading

-Until off-thread texture uploads to the GPU are available, try to draw all materials and textures up front.
+Until non-blocking texture uploads to the GPU are available, try to draw all materials and textures up front.
 When materials and textures are drawn for the first time, the browser will hang and block while uploading to the GPU.
 Note that three.js's renderer does not upload textures to the GPU if objects are